eaa11/eaa11/README.md

 🚀 Web Developer
 ----------------

 I've been learning to code for 3 years already.
-I'm full stack developer but I've been focused on server side with .NET technologies.
+I'm full stack developer, but I've been focused on server side with .NET technologies.

 *   🌍  I'm based in the Dominican Republic
 *   ✉️  You can contact me at [alejandraadames2611@gmail.com](mailto:alejandraadames2611@gmail.com)